ArthurZey/arthurzey.github.io/_pages/reading-list.md

 * Chapters 13 and 14: virtue ethics, muddling use of "selfish", especially with empathy
 * Sometimes empathy itself lessens others' pain and provides comfort
 * Very end of chapter 14: false dichotomies about exploiting versus being exploited
+* Behave 16: straw man of "complete free will"; more to the point, doesn't seem to address what the phenomenon we all experience actually is

 ## Nathan James and Victor Bliss: _The Mantantra Letters_